 Price: $45.00 USD Standard

 Where: On Your PC or (Possibly) Other Smart Devices

 Instructor: Maria Grace

-Science fiction is EXPLODING in popularity.
+Speculative fiction is EXPLODING in popularity.
 Can you say ‘Stranger Things’?
-Science fiction is a genre with incredible range that possesses a sweet spot for all kinds of authors and all sorts of audiences.
+Speculative fiction is a genre with incredible range that possesses a sweet spot for all kinds of authors and all sorts of audiences.